AnkurMali/ankurmali.github.io/_pages/about.md

 ## Notes to Prospective Students:
   * **Job Opening**: I am looking for a new Ph.D. student to begin in Spring/Fall 2023.
 All emails should have the title: Ph.D.
 Spring/Fall 2023.
 In brief words, Please provide details about why you wish to join our lab and what topics you wish to work on/explore.
+Please refer to [instructions](https://tkai-lab.github.io/Student_Instructions/) prior contacting me.
   * Students at USF interested in doing an Independent Study or Master's thesis (seeking me as advisor) should also provide all the details highlighted above.